BDI Bridge: History

-The bridge was opened on 24 May 1914, and was accessible to two-way vehicular traffic—despite its deck being only 16 ft wide.
+The bridge was opened on 24 May 1914 and was accessible to two-way vehicular traffic, despite its deck being only 16 ft wide.
 It also included a sidewalk on its east side.
 The toll was 5 cents for pedestrians, 10 cents for cars, and 25 cents for trucks.
-Until the nearby St. Vital Bridge was built at Osborne Street in 1965, Elm Park Bridge was one of just three ways Winnipeg motorists were able to cross into St. Vital.
+Until the nearby St. Vital Bridge was built at Osborne Street in 1965, Elm Park Bridge was one of just three ways Winnipeg motorists could cross into St. Vital.

 With the bridge in poor condition, the Elm Park Company decided to close it indefinitely in August 1945.
-This allowed the Municipality of St. Vital the opportunity later that year to purchased the bridge for $5,000, who would then make the necessary repairs.
+This allowed the Municipality of St. Vital the opportunity later that year to purchase the bridge for $5,000; they would make the necessary repairs.
 The bridge was reopened in 1946 with tolls removed.
-During the summer of that year, the bridge was temporarily closed as result of a repair project that involved replacing the wood under asphalt.
-The project involved two layers of asphalt being poured over the wood, which came from the cordite plant in Transcona.
+During the summer of that year, the bridge was temporarily closed due to a repair project that involved replacing the wood under the asphalt.
+The project involved two layers of asphalt poured over the wood, from the cordite plant in Transcona.

-In 1950, the Red River flood nearly washed the bridge away as water came right up to its deck level.
+In 1950, the Red River flood nearly washed the bridge away as water reached its deck level.
 On 1 May 1957, the now-popular ice-cream vendor, Bridge Drive-In (BDI), was opened adjacent to the bridge.

-In 1974, the bridge was closed off to vehicular traffic, remaining accessible to only pedestrians and cyclists ever since.
+In 1974, the bridge was closed off to vehicular traffic, remaining accessible only to pedestrians and cyclists ever since.

 Facing heavy renovation costs for the bridge in the mid-1990s, the city looked into the possibility of tearing it down.
-However, after discovering that such endeavour would cost $1,000,000, the city backed off the idea.
-In the spring of 2010, the bridge's concrete piers were fixed at a cost of $300,000.
+However, after discovering that such an endeavour would cost $1,000,000, the city backed off the idea.
+In the spring of 2010, the bridge's concrete piers were fixed for $300,000.

-On 24 May 2014, Winnipeg celebrated the Bridge's 100th anniversary, with city councillors Brian Mayes (St. Vital) and Jenny Gerbasi (Fort Rouge-East Fort Garry) unveiling a plaque in commemoration of the occasion.
+On 24 May 2014, Winnipeg celebrated the Bridge's 100th anniversary, with city councillors Brian Mayes (St. Vital) and Jenny Gerbasi (Fort Rouge–East Fort Garry) unveiling a plaque to commemorate the occasion.

-The Park Line streetcar route provided access between Elm Park and downtown Winnipeg via the Elm Park bridge.
+The Park Line streetcar route provided access to Elm Park and downtown Winnipeg via the Elm Park bridge.